-Through the Merger, we acquired approximately \$0.7 billion of investments in unconsolidated ventures, which include interests in a healthcare investment manager, real estate investment managers, various real estate joint ventures and limited partnership interests in third party sponsored private equity funds.
-These investments contributed \$6.3 million in net losses in the third quarter of 2017, driven by decreases in expected future cash flows of certain investments in private funds accounted for under the fair value option.
+Additionally, through the Merger, we acquired approximately \$0.7 billion of investments in unconsolidated ventures, which include interests in a healthcare investment manager, real estate investment managers, various real estate joint ventures and limited partnership interests in third party sponsored private equity funds.
+These investments contributed \$5.2 million in earnings in the second quarter of 2017.